ONS-OpenData/bau_OCI/README.md

 ## Usage
 1.)
-Double click the "click to run on windows" file.
+Double click the "Launch me from windows" file.

 2.)
 Select your reference table then run.